 In short, permanent insurance is an asset, term insurance is an expense, but there’s a time and place for both.

 What is the difference between Critical Illness and Disability Insurance?

-Critical Illness Insurance covers you if you were to get a major illness.
-The policy covers a range of illnesses, we recommend researching which are covered and their definitions as not all are the same.
+Critical Illness Insurance would cover you if you were to get a major illness.
+The policy covers a range of illnesses.
+We recommend researching which are covered and their definitions as not all are the same.
 If you become diagnosed with an illness that is covered, you’ll be paid out a lump sum of tax-free money.

 Disability Insurance is an income replacement tool that covers you for the length of your contract should you be unable to work.
 This can be anywhere from two years up until the age of 65.
 You’ll start to receive this monthly payout once you have satisfied the waiting period of not being able to work.

-When it comes to making a claim, always come to your financial advisor for direction.
-Your doctor or family members are not the people who you should be asking for advice.
+When it comes to making a claim, always go to your financial advisor for direction.
+Your doctor or family members are not the people whom you should be asking for advice from.
 We had one client who didn’t claim a critical illness for over three years when they should have because they were told it would impact their life insurance.
 They almost missed out on the payout.
 We’re always on your side and want to help you get the clarity you need.

 Is insurance worth it or should I just self-insure?

 It’s less about the cost of the policy and more about what you could lose if you don’t have it.
 The impact is often not just felt by you but also your whole family if they need to support you.
-It’s a difficult conversation to have, but if you don’t have it the impact could spillover multiple generations.
+It’s a difficult conversation to have, but the impact could spill over multiple generations if you don’t have it.
 Your ability to earn an income is a big part of your financial plan and a big piece of your future.